MattResner/Power-BI-Custom-Themes-and-Cohesive-Corporate-Branding/README.md

 The [Report Theme JSON Schema Repository](https://github.com/microsoft/powerbi-desktop-samples/tree/main/Report%20Theme%20JSON%20Schema) is available via Github and is referenced in the [official microsoft Power BI documentation](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-report-themes#set-visual-property-defaults-visualstyles) on desktop report themes.

-Under Report Theme JSON Schema we can download the latest version of the reportThemeSchema.JSON.
+Under Report Theme JSON Schema we can link the latest version of the reportThemeSchema.JSON to our file.
 ![image](https://github.com/user-attachments/assets/bf260347-b27d-4e43-b099-be73e33e2e15)

 For ease of access I recommend moving the schema file to the same folder as your to-be-created VS code file.
 If you plan on version controlling the report theme this should be in whatever GitHub linked folder you prefer.